-Streets of Rage 3 has an different plot to Bare Knuckle III, meaning this introduction sequence plays out a little differently.
+Streets of Rage 3 has a different plot to Bare Knuckle III, meaning this introduction sequence plays out a little differently.

 Levels are known as "Rounds" in Japan and "Stages" overseas.

-While both games happily let you punch women in the face, Streets of Rage 3 has the Garnet/Soozie enemies cover up some of their skin.
+While both games happily let the player(s) punch women in the face, Streets of Rage 3 has the Garnet/Soozie enemies cover up some of their skin.